 A woman was sentenced to life in prison for poisoning her child to death with antifreeze.
 She gave birth to a second child while in prison, who was given to foster care.
 But he became sick with the same symptoms, indicating a genetic metabolic disorder, not poisoning.
 She was later released.

 2. Higher intelligence is linked with higher rates of mental illness such as schizophrenia and bipolar disorder, causing the "mad scientist" stereotype to have ground in reality.

 3. Alien hand syndrome is a rare neurological disorder in which one hand functions involuntarily, with the victim completely unaware of its actions.

 4. A German woman named “B.T” suffered an accident at the age of 20 that left her blind and also have Dissociative Identity Disorder (Multiple Personalities).
-One of her personalities, a teenage boy, can see.
+One of her personalities was a teenage boy, who could see.

 5. In 2007, Quality Pork Processing, a Hormel supplier, had an outbreak of a rare neurological disorder to workers in and around the brain machine.
 None have fully recovered.